expo/expo/packages/expo-splash-screen/README.md

 Run `pod install` in the `ios` directory after installing the package.

-To achieve native splash screen (in iOS ecosystem it's called `LaunchScreen`) you have to provide either `SplashScreen.storyboard` file or `SplashScreen.xib` file and configure your XCode project accordingly.
+To achieve native splash screen (in iOS ecosystem it's called `LaunchScreen`) you have to provide either `SplashScreen.storyboard` file or `SplashScreen.xib` file and configure your Xcode project accordingly.

-Below guide presents how to configure your project in XCode to use single image file as a splash screen with usage of `.storyboard` filetype (configuration for `.xib` filetype is analogues).
+The guide below presents how to configure your project in Xcode to use single image file as a splash screen using a `.storyboard` file (configuration for `.xib` filetype is analogous).

 #### `Images.xcassets`

-First you need to provide the image file that would serve as a splash screen.
+First you need to add the image file that would serve as a splash screen to native project's resources.

-1. In your XCode project open `Images.xcassets` file.
+1. In your Xcode project open the `.xcassets` (often named `Images.xcassets` or `Assets.xcassets`) file.
 2. In content panel add `New image set` and name it `SplashScreen`.
 3. Provide splash screen image you've prepared (you have to provide it in three different scales).